 Too many humans, on the other hand, immerse themselves in death by choice, multiple times a day, on a daily basis.
 The bloody, dismembered bodies of other betrayed animals are bought, stored, and put on plates, sometimes multiple bodies on each plate, in front of children who were born compassionate.
 Kitchens are decorated with images of the victims in the form of décor.
 The radio and television are full of ads from death-dealing companies and their products of violence.
 Ads for grocery stores are loaded with images of death.
 Grocery store carts are loaded with intestinal bacteria from packages of body parts.
 Cookware ads, while selling inanimate objects, often have body parts placed in them for no reason.
 Otherwise clean foods have recipes on their packages telling buyers to cook them with someone’s body parts or reproductive secretions.
 Some humans wear and decorate with the skin of their victims in the form of gloves, coats, couches, and car seats.
 Whole holidays, festivals, and even so-called charity and spiritual events, are built around death and killing, from Yulin to Thanksgiving.
 Uneaten body parts are disposed of by being hidden in common products, such as most soaps and some cosmetics, smeared on peoples’ bodies and faces.
 The majority of Westernized peoples are at unhealthy weights from the torment and death of others.
 When they get heart disease, diabetes, cancer, and other ailments from eating death, they torture still more nonhuman animals to try to find a magic bullet to enable them to continue living their deathstyle.
 Not to mention the grotesqueness of the abuses of meat/dairy/eggs/honey, especially for the females.
 Anyone not yet vegan, Google Dairy is Scary video to see what I mean, how unnatural and un-Wraith it all is.
-Humans, nonhuman animals, and the planet groan under the weight of bombardment of human death cultures.
+Humans, fellow animals, and the planet groan under the weight of bombardment of human death cultures.
 The planet is dying and we only have one Earth.